 Child and Adolescent Psychiatry Services (CAPS)

 The Child and Adolescent Psychiatry Services (CAPS) program is an inpatient unit for children and adolescents up to age 18 with psychiatric illness.
-Located on the third floor of the Nelson Family Pavilion, there are currently 13 beds available; another 11 beds will be available in May, for a total of 24 beds.
+The unit is located on the third floor of the Nelson Family Pavilion.

-Comprehensive psychiatric care is provided by a highly experienced team of specialists from the University of California, San Diego School of Medicine and specially trained health professionals from Rady Children’s.
+Comprehensive psychiatric care is provided by a highly experienced team of specialists from the University of California, San Diego School of Medicine and specially trained health professionals from Rady Children’s Hospital-San Diego.

 The conditions treated include: